Winterize Your HVAC System to Prepare Your Home For Colder Weather

 Winter might feel far off, but when that first snowstorm hits, the last thing you want is to discover an issue with your heating system that you could have addressed sooner.
-Proper preventive maintenance now can keep minor issues from becoming major fixes down the road.
+Proper heating system preventive maintenance now can keep minor issues from becoming major fixes down the road.

 Whether you have a furnace, a heat pump, or a multipurpose unit, prepping your HVAC system for winter can also optimize your system’s operational efficiency, lower your energy bill, and extend the overall life of your system.
 In general, seasonal maintenance tasks are easy to do, and the payoff is big.